 Macedon is a very small village located in the state of New York.
 With a population of 1,462 people and three constituent neighborhoods, Macedon is the 646th largest community in New York.

-Unlike some villages, Macedon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Macedon are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Macedon is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Macedon is a village of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Macedon who work in sales jobs (11.31%), office and administrative support (11.20%), and management occupations (8.40%).

 Also of interest is that Macedon has more people living here who work in computers and math than 95% of the places in the US.